 This refers to the valve prevented from being closed.
 Because it is not closed properly there is fugitive emission from the valve.
 Why is it called fugitive emission, because this is the one that escapes through the other and unintended holes!
 Air should only be released when the valve is opened.
 A common cause of valve leakage is due to dirt, rust, or the seat is damaged.

-- What do you expect when your car has worn piston rings and valves?
+What do you expect when your car has worn piston rings and valves?
 Besides loss compression, you will experience more fuel and more oil consumption.
-Changing engine oil should be enough until the desired mileage is reached, that is 5,000 kilometers.
+Changing engine oil should be enough until the desired mileage is reached, which is 5,000 kilometers.
 If your car doesn’t have speedometer calculate the distance you travel every time you use your car.
-Depending on how regularly you use your car, it may reach the minimum of three months up.
+Depending on how regularly you use your car, it may reach a minimum of three months up.

 2) Unusual Loud Knock inside the Engine